 Jeremy Grimshaw, Senior Scientist, Ottawa Hospital Research Institute and Professor, Department of Medicine, University of Ottawa, Canada.
 He is a co-chair of COVID-END.

-Paul Glasziou, Professor of Evidence-Based Medicine and Director of the Institute for Evidence Based Healthcare, Bond University, Australia.
+Paul Glasziou AO, Professor of Evidence-Based Medicine and Director of the Institute for Evidence Based Healthcare, Bond University, Australia.

 Mareike Schomerus, Vice President Delivery, BUSARA Center, Nairobi